abhinavnatarajan/Chalc/docs/installation.rst

 Using pip
 ---------
 The recommended way to download and install chalc is from the `PyPI repository <https://pypi.org/project/chalc/>`_ using pip.
-Prepackaged binary distributions are available for 64-bit Windows, macOSX, and Linux.
+Pre-packaged binary distributions are available for 64-bit Windows, macOS, and Linux.
 Chalc requires CPython or PyPy \>=3.8.

 .. code-block:: console